Rhonda McDonda

 Oh, you're not interested in my bad news, are you?

 I'm really interested.
-And actually, it's kind of the one thing I have on my to-do list is to find someone someone with bad news and talk to them.
+And actually, it's kind of the one thing I have on my to-do list is to find someone with bad news and talk to them.

-it?
+What if I got a few of you?
 I saw two squirrels kissing.
 Fun.

 And I ate an orange peel out of the trash.